gilesp/breakout/Readme.md

 A half-hearted attempt at creating a clone of breakout.

 ## Or rather...
-Starting from first principles, how do you create a javascript absed game.
+Starting from first principles, how do you create a javascript based game.